acousticrobot/FlyPaper/README.md

 # FlyPaper.js
 version 3.6 author [Jonathan Gabel](http://jonathangabel.com)

-FlyPaper grew from an initial desire to allow easy debugging of more complicated systems, quickly adding variables to the canvas so I didn't have to console.log them at 5 - 50 frames per second.
+FlyPaper is an add-on to [Paper.js](http://paperjs.org) for creating javascript animations in the HTML5 canvas.
+FlyPaper grew from an initial desire to allow easy debugging of more complicated systems, quickly displaying variables directly on the canvas so I didn't have to console.log them at 5 - 50 frames per second.
 Additionally is adds basic functionality [ dragging and dropping, rotating, selecting, pull-bars ] and motions [ swing, bob, custom ] to shapes or groups of shapes.
 Lastly, it allows you to register objects to listen for events, or publish events for other shapes to respond to.

 FlyPaper.js adds the fly namespace to a project using the [Paper.js](http://paperjs.org) framework.
 FlyPaper uses JavaScript directly so that a project can be composed of multiple files, please see ["using JavaScript directly"](http://paperjs.org/tutorials/getting-started/using-javascript-directly/) for more info on how this differs from using PaperScript.